Links (external links open in a new window)

 Other versions: This Cosack broken glass wall lamp was made in several colours and sizes.

-Probably inspired by a design by Willem van Oyen Sr. for Raak Amsterdam, the Chartres wall lamp.
-Several light companies produced their version of the Chartres lamps.
+Probably inspired by a design by Willem van Oyen Sr. for Raak Amsterdam: the Chartres wall lamp.
+Several light companies in Europe produced their version of the Chartres lamps.

 The Gebrüder Cosack (Gecos) company was founded in 1833 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
 It was named Metallwarenfabrik Tapp + Cosack.
 In the beginning they made liturgical items, crosses and upholstery nails made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.